 According to the

 Doctors typically prescribe stimulant medications, such as methylphenidate (Ritalin), for people with ADHD.
-However, they may recommend trying a nonstimulant drug if other medications are unsuccessful or cause unwanted side effects.
+However, they may recommend trying a nonstimulant drug if other medications are ineffective or cause unwanted side effects.

 In this article, we discuss the use and effectiveness of guanfacine for the treatment of ADHD.
 We also cover dosage and side effects, as well as risks and considerations.

 Guanfacine works by relaxing the blood vessels in the body, which improves blood flow and lowers a person’s heart rate and blood pressure.

 Guanfacine also comes in the form of extended release tablets under the brand name Intuniv, which the Food and Drug Administration (FDA) has approved for the treatment of ADHD in children and adolescents aged 6–17 years.

 Doctors may prescribe Intuniv by itself or in combination with other stimulant medications.